Oil firms and carmakers diverge in costly debate

 The carmakers don’t produce comparable long-term outlooks for vehicle production but their nearer term predictions for vehicle roll-outs envisage a much faster take up of EVs.

-Dieter Zetsche, CEO of Mercedes Benz manufacturer Daimler AG, said in September his goal was to have EVs make up between 15 and 25 percent of group global sales by 2025.
+Dieter Zetsche, CEO of Mercedes Benz manufacturer Daimler AG (DAIGn.DE), said in September his goal was to have EVs make up between 15 and 25 percent of group global sales by 2025.

-BMW AG has said it could do the same.
-Ford CEO Mark Fields said in April that by 2020, 40 percent of models would be electrified.
+BMW AG (BMWG.DE) has said it could do the same.
+Ford (F.N) CEO Mark Fields said in April that by 2020, 40 percent of models would be electrified.

 "For over 100 years the internal combustion engine has been a basic design assumption for our business, for our industry," Hau Thai-Tang, Ford vice President for Purchasing told analysts at an investor day in September.